-3 Spring Fishing Spots
+3 Spring Fishing Spots in BC

 Spring is here and no more alarm clocks!
 Instead I am awakened each day to the discordant symphony of birds outside my window.
 It is an invigorating sign that warm weather is coming and an opportunity to go away on the Easter long weekend.
 The start of spring camping!
 Yahoo…I love being in the outdoors!
 When I return back to work after spending a weekend in nature, I am completely re-energized and ready to go.
 However, B.C.’s unpredictable weather causes my husband not to feel the same way.
 A sure way to convince him to go in the shoulder season is to incorporate an activity that he is passionate about, one being fishing.
 Here are some spring fishing spots I found with nearby campgrounds.
 Wish me luck!

 This lake in Hope is open for fishing from March 1 to November 30 each year.
 Kokanee are the most sought after species, but you can also catch wild cutthroat trout and residualized coho salmon.
 The lake fishes well right from opening day and into the summer months.
 Kokanee are schooling fish, so you will want a fish finder on your boat to maximize your success.

 Coquihalla Campground – Located in Hope along the Coquihalla River.
 The campground hosts 117 sites, some of which are full service hook-ups with cable.
 For more campgrounds in Hope go to Camping & RVing BC, click on the Camping Map and search under Hope.

 Harrison Mills – Harrison & Chehalis Rivers